scala-steward-org/scala-steward/docs/repo-specific-configuration.md

 # Default: None
 updates.limit = 5

-# If set to "yes", Scala Steward will create PR for scala updates
-# If set to "draft", Scala Steward will create draft PR for scala updates
-# If set to "no", Scala Steward will not create PR for scala updates
-# The default is set to "draft" since updating scala version is tricky and error-prone
-# and is left upto the repo maintainer to mark it ready for review and merge when satisfactory
-# Default: draft
-updates.includeScala = "yes" | "draft" | "no"

 # The extensions of files that should be updated.
 # Default: [".scala", ".sbt", ".sbt.shared", ".sc", ".yml", "pom.xml"]
 updates.fileExtensions = [".scala", ".sbt", ".sbt.shared", ".sc", ".yml", ".md", ".markdown", ".txt"]